 Flat Rate Pricing

-If your payment processor offers a flat rate pricing structure, then they have taken the interchange fee, the card brand fee, and their margin fee to determine one single rate that will be applied to all the transactions that your business processes.
+If your payment processor charges a flat rate pricing structure, then they have taken the interchange fee, the card brand fee, and their margin fee to determine one single rate that will be applied to all the transactions that your business processes as a flat fee.

 Because this is a flat pricing structure, you pay 2.9% on all of your transactions, even if the actual interchange rate varies between the different transactions.
 Depending on your business and the volume you are processing each month, this may mean that your business is paying more than it needs to for payment processing.